The Transfiguration (film): Plot

-The next day he asks Sophie out for movies where they watch Nosferatu.
-Sophie claims Twilight is a better film and suggests Milo watches it.
-She later gifts Milo a copy of the first Twilight novel.
-They talk about their families, revealing both parents of both of them are dead, specifically that Sophie's grandfather beats her and Milo's mother killed herself when he was younger.
-Milo confides in Sophie that he still doesn't know where her grave is located because his brother, Lewis, will not discuss it.
-Before the events of the film, his mother killed herself and Lewis walked in on Milo drinking the blood from her freshly slit wrists.
+Milo invites Sophie to his house, where they watch Nosferatu.
+Sophie claims Twilight is a better film and suggests Milo watches it, later gifting him a copy of the first Twilight novel.
 Sophie tracks down Milo's mother's grave and she and Milo visit it.

 Later, when a wealthy young white couple ask Milo if he can help them acquire "C" or "molly", Milo leads the boyfriend to the basement of a nearby building.
-This location is revealed to be the meeting place of the gang that harasses Milo.
+This location is revealed to be the meeting place of a neighborhood gang that frequently torments Milo.
 Offended at the boyfriend's expectation of drugs, the gang kills him as Milo watches through the window.
 The police pick up Milo and inquire about a recent crime, telling Milo that if he does not tell the police what he knows about the crime, they will tell the neighborhood gang that he is a snitch.
 The police then escort Milo back home.
 The gang, having seen this, grow distrustful of Milo.

-Sitting at the Coney Island docks, Sophie and Milo discuss God, and what they would do with a million dollars.
-She tells him she would move in with her cousin in Alabama.
-The two consummate their relationship and live together in Milo's apartment for a few days until Sophie stumbles across Milo's hunting journal.
+Sophie and Milo consummate their relationship and live together blissfully in Milo's apartment for a few days until Sophie stumbles across Milo's hunting journal.
 Shaken, she leaves.
 In the mean time, Milo stalks a man to his home, exsanguinating him and his young daughter before stealing some fine china.
 On the way home, Milo weeps and contemplates jumping off of a tall building.